Generic Name: cerliponase alfa (ser LIP oh nase AL fa)

-Cerliponase alfa contains an enzyme that occurs naturally in the body in healthy people.
+Cerliponase alfa contains an enzyme that exists naturally in healthy people.
 Some people lack this enzyme because of a genetic disorder.
 Cerliponase alfa replaces this missing enzyme in such people.

-Cerliponase alfa is used to slow the loss of ability to crawl or walk in children with symptoms of a rare genetic condition called ceroid lipofuscinosis type 2 disease (CLN2), also called Batten disease.
-This medicine is for use in children who are at least 3 years old.
+Cerliponase alfa is used to slow the loss of ability to crawl or walk in children with symptoms of a rare genetic condition called ceroid lipofuscinosis type 2 disease (CLN2), also called Batten disease. cerliponase alfa is for use in children who are at least 3 years old.

 Batten disease is a rare genetic condition in which a person lacks the enzyme needed to break down certain materials in the body.
 These materials can build up in brain cells and cause problems with movement and coordination, delayed speech development, vision problems, seizures, and dementia.